titoBouzout/vpn/readme.md

 # Simple Chrome VPN Extension

-A simple Chrome Extension to proxy any domain via some of your own servers.
+Proxy selected/any domain via some of your own servers.

-## The proxy

 ### On your own computer run